CV899/Simple-Calculator/README.md

 # Simple-Calculator
-Calculates multiple simple equations from a file
+Calculates multiple simple equations from a file and outputs the results to a separate file.